Definition of Unearned Revenue

 Unearned Revenue vs Deferred Revenue

 It is also known as deferred revenue, and both terms convey the same meaning.
-They reflect an amount received in advance by the company for the goods or services that have to be provided in the future.
+They reflect an amount received in advance by the company for the goods or services that must be provided in the future.
 Since revenue is not earned, its recognition as an income has to be deferred until it is earned.
 The amount of advance forms part of the current liabilities of the entity and is reversed when revenue is earned.

 Benefits